mofe-stack/PeerConf/README.md

-warmup-free confidence filtering for parallel llm reasoning. the threshold comes from the traces that finish inside the run itself instead of a separate warm-up phase. therefore filtering and agreement checks start at the first finisher. completion probes stop a trace once the model has committed to its answer by crossing the confidence threshold and closing its own reasoning and that answer becomes its vote.
+warmup-free confidence filtering for parallel llm reasoning. the threshold comes from the traces that finish inside the run itself instead of a separate warm-up phase. therefore filtering and agreement checks start at the first finisher and completion probes stop a trace once the model has committed to its answer by crossing the confidence threshold and closing its own reasoning and that answer becomes its vote.

 `peerconf/` is the method. `deepconf/` is the baseline which is reimplemented from the paper